7 Powerful Benefits of B12 Shots you Probably Didn’t Know

 That means some patients may need an injection every 5 days instead of every 7 days.

-Personally I use 2 shots per week but that is due to the fact that I personally have methylation issues.
+Personally, I use 2 shots per week (though not every week) but that is due to the fact that I have methylation issues.

 Most patients are fine using 1 shot every 7 days.

 If you feel you need more you should discuss that with your Doctor.